Longtry History, Family Crest & Coats of Arms

 Early History of the Longtry family

-Another 131 words (9 lines of text) covering the years 117 and 1173 are included under the topic Early Longtry History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Longtry research.
+Another 66 words (5 lines of text) covering the years 117 and 1173 are included under the topic Early Longtry History in all our PDF Extended History products and printed products wherever possible.

 Longtry Spelling Variations